Frequently askedQuestions

 Lost luggage

 It’s possible that your suitcase gets lost.
-Report this immediately to the agent of the airline concerned at the airport of arrival, or to the contact person on your travel documents.
+Report this immediately to the agent of the airline concerned at the airport of arrival.
 They will try to find your suitcase as quickly as possible.
 Does this take too long?
-Then consult with your contact person about a temporary solution.
+Then consult with us about a temporary solution.

 If you travel with KLM, you can also report delays, destruction or loss of luggage directly online via a PIR form.
 The proof for this is your receipt / luggage tag when you drop off your suitcase.
 Please note, however, this notification is not a claim for compensation, you must file this separately with KLM Customer Contact Centre, whether or not through us with your authorization.